 Imig Music Building

 Fejér is married to a literature teacher.
-They have three children and live in the Rocky Mountains, where they enjoy year-round sunshine in beautiful Boulder, Colorado.
-When he is not on tour, he loves reading, photography and tennis.
+They have three children and live in the Rocky Mountains where they enjoy year-round sunshine in beautiful Boulder, Colorado.
+When he is not on tour he enjoys reading, photography, tennis and hiking.